-Superman The Animated Series: Behold Mr. Mxyzptlk and his girlfriend, Gsptlsnz◊.
-Note that they're both 5th-dimensional imps with godlike powers, so it's possible that they both just choose to look that way.
+Superman: The Animated Series: Behold Mr. Mxyzptlk and his girlfriend, Gsptlsnz◊.
+They're both 5th-dimensional imps with godlike powers, so it's possible that they both just choose to look that way.

 From Wakfu, all male Sadida have their entire head, including the face, covered by green hair—and this is true for the juveniles too.
 The females also have green hair, but their faces are devoid of pilosity.